DevExpress/OBSOLETE_EF-Core-Security/README.md

 # EF Core Security (maintained by [DevExpress](http://devexpress.com/))
 ## About

-This project allows to restrict an access to a data for CRUD operations on entity-level, object-level and member-level in applications that use [Entity Framework Core (EF Core)](https://github.com/aspnet/EntityFramework/wiki)
+This project allows you to secure a CRUD access to data in applications based on [Entity Framework Core (EF Core)](https://github.com/aspnet/EntityFramework/wiki).
+With **EF Core Security** you can grant and deny *entity-level*, *object-level* and *member-level* permissions for authenticated users.

 ## Getting started

-Depending on your experience and knowledge follow one of the following approaches:
+The following demos and examples are available in this repositiory.

+### OData Service
-1. See OData service at [SecurityODataService](http://efcoresecurityodataservicedemo.azurewebsites.net/).
-This service is protected, use 'Admin' as user name and 'Admin' as password (or 'John'/'John' to login as restricted user) to read data from this service.
-You can inspect it in details or even create your own application to read and modify its data.
+The OData service demo is published at [SecurityODataService](http://efcoresecurityodataservicedemo.azurewebsites.net/).
+The service is protected.
+To read data from this it, use 'Admin'/'Admin' username and password to login as an administrator, or 'John'/'John' to login as restricted user.
+You can inspect this demo in details or create your own application to read and modify its data.
 See the following links:
   - [Metadata](http://efcoresecurityodataservicedemo.azurewebsites.net/$metadata)
   - [Contacts](http://efcoresecurityodataservicedemo.azurewebsites.net/Contacts)
   - [Departments](http://efcoresecurityodataservicedemo.azurewebsites.net/Departments)
   - [Tasks](http://efcoresecurityodataservicedemo.azurewebsites.net/Tasks)

-  - See [Demo ODataService](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService) to build it locally.
+ The OData service demo souce is available at [Demo ODataService](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService).

+### DevExtreme Application
-2. See [DevExtreme](http://js.devexpress.com/) application at [DevExtremeClient](http://efcoresecuritydevextremedemoweb.azurewebsites.net).
-On the logon screen, specify 'Admin' as user name and 'Admin' as password to login as administrator (or 'John'/'John' to login as restricted user).
-This application is based on the published OData service and allows to read and modify its data: Client-server application includes DevExtreme application on client side and OData service on the server side.
+The [DevExtreme](http://js.devexpress.com/) application demo is published at [DevExtremeClient](http://efcoresecuritydevextremedemoweb.azurewebsites.net).
+At the logon screen, use 'Admin'/'Admin' username and password to login as an administrator, or 'John'/'John' to login as restricted user.
+This application is based on the published OData service and allows you to read and modify its data.
+Client-server application includes DevExtreme client application and OData service on the server side.
 See (link) to build it locally.

+### .NET OData Client
-3. How to build and run [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataConsoleClient) to work with ODataService.
+The [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataConsoleClient) example demonstrates how to access the OData service from C# code.

-4. How to build and run [Android demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataAndroidClient) to work with ODataService.
+### Android OData Client
+The [Android demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataAndroidClient) example demonstrates how to access the OData service from the Android application.

+### Entity Framework DBContext
-5. How to build and run [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo) to work with EF DBContext directly.
+5. The [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo) example demonstrates how to use the EF DBContext directly.

-In VisialStudio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.
+In Visial Studio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.

-All necessary external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.
+All required external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.